Skip to main content

 Communities and Environment

-As part of CBG, the Board is committed to contributing long-term value and making a lasting, positive impact on the society in which we operate and the environment more broadly.
+As part of CBG, the Board is committed to contributing lasting value and making a positive impact on the communities in which we operate and the environment more broadly.
+This underpins the growing range of programmes and initiatives we support that benefit society and the environment.

-Engaging with local communities helps the Board and our employees develop our understanding of our clients, customers and partners so that we can support them and help them to achieve their ambition, whilst also building employee engagement.
+Engaging with local communities helps the board and our employees develop their understanding of our clients, customers and partners so that we can support them and help them to achieve their ambitions, whilst also building employee engagement.

 We firmly believe that environmental considerations should form an integral part of our business decisions, and employees are actively engaged on responsible behaviours and environmental issues.